Introduction

 Explanation:

-• Deprecation: We define a deprecation that handles the older version of the block.
-Since the old block didn’t have the rating attribute, we only save the content attribute.
+- Deprecation: We define a deprecation that handles the older version of the block.
+Since the old block didn’t have the

-• Fallback Save Function: The deprecated save function ensures that old blocks will render correctly by only showing the testimonial content, without trying to render the missing rating.
+attribute. - Fallback Save Function: The deprecated save function ensures that old blocks will render correctly by only showing the testimonial content, without trying to render the missing

 Step 3: Updating the Block Version Without Breaking Content